-As of December 31, 2013 and 2012, certain tankers owned by the Group were used as collaterals for the interest-bearing loans from various local commercial banks (see Note 16.4).
+As of March 31, 2014 certain tankers owned by the Group were used as collaterals for the interest-bearing loans from various local commercial banks (see Note 16.4).

-Moreover, certain service vehicle of the Group with carrying value of P40.9 million and P18.4 million as of December 31, 2013 and 2012, respectively, was used as collateral for mortgage payable (see Note 16.5).
+Moreover, certain service vehicle of the Group with carrying value of P40.9 million as of December 31, 2013 was used as collateral for mortgage payable (see Note 16.5).